Parole Officer: Career Guide

 - Be hired as a parole officer.

-- Undergo on-the-job training once hired.
+- Undergo on-the-job field training with a senior parole officer once hired.

 Parole Officer Job Training